MaxHalford/StSICMR-Inference/README.md

 - If the algorithm seems to fail you can try to increase the mutation rate.
 Often is the case this will enable it to find a better area.
 However a high mutation rate removes precision from the algorithm.
 - *Trying again* isn't a bad idea when using genetic algorithms.
 - The initial population size can be important, the higher it is and the more of the search space will be explored at first.
 The genetic algorithm uses [tournament selection](https://www.wikiwand.com/en/Tournament_selection) for choosing which individuals will breed new individuals.
-You can configure the parameters of the tournament in the ``lib/inference/tournamentOptions.json`` file:
+You can configure the parameters of the tournament and the mutation amplitudes applied to the parameters in the ``lib/inference/genalgOptions.json`` file:
 	- ``"rounds"`` is the number of individuals that will breed new individuals.
 	- ``"roundSize"`` is the size of each tournament.
 	- ``"offspring"`` is the quantity of individuals the chosen individuals will breed.